History of the Flying Yankee

 Instead of heading to the scrapyard, the Flying Yankee was donated to Edaville, a heritage railroad in South Carver, Massachusetts.
 It remained there for thirty-six years before it was purchased in 1993 by Robert S. Morrell, founder of Heritage New Hampshire and Storyland, an amusement park.
 Morrell had hoped to obtain a contract to operate the former Maine Central Mountain Division rail line owned by the State of New Hampshire.
 He intended to restore the Flying Yankee and operate it there.
 Morrell was not successful in obtaining the contract, and in July of 1996, he sold the Flying Yankee to the State of New Hampshire.
 That same year, the Flying Yankee Restoration Group (FYRG) was formed.
 The plan was for the State and the FYRG to work together to raise funds and restore the train to operation.
 The restoration began in November of 1997 at the Claremont & Concord Railroad’s shops in Claremont, NH.
 As the skilled staff in Claremont began the work, it quickly became apparent that nearly four decades outside had not been kind to the Yankee, and the train was in much worse shape than anyone had imagined.
 Despite significant donations from the Morrell family and grants from the Federal Highway Administration, funding fell short of what was needed.
 By 2003, the FYRG was out of money, and work ceased.
 The working relationship between the FYRG and the Claremont and Concord deteriorated, and the FYRG made the decision to relocate the train.
 It took two years to determine what to do with the Yankee.
 The FYRG ultimately decided to relocate the train to the Plymouth & Lincoln Railroad (better known as the Hobo Railroad) of Lincoln, NH for the next phase of restoration.
 Arrangements were made, and the Yankee was moved to Lincoln by road in August of 2005.
 The plan then was to start a multi-million-dollar capital campaign that would provide funds for restoration and create an endowment fund that could support the Yankee after restoration was completed.
 Enough funding was found to begin some work on the train while the capital campaign ramped up.
 Restoration of the trucks began in January of 2007 and was completed in July of 2008.
 However, the fundraising efforts failed to bring in the funds expected, and the project stalled again.

-Thanks to the generosity of the Plymouth & Lincoln Railroad, the Yankee has remained securely stored in their yard for over seventeen years, waiting for restoration to restart.
+Thanks to the generosity of the Plymouth & Lincoln Railroad, the Yankee then remained securely stored in their yard for nearly twenty years.
 The FYRG continued to exist in a diminished form until 2021, when a new group stepped forward to rebuild the board and restart the restoration.
-As part of that, the name of the organization was changed to the Flying Yankee Association.
-This new board is focused on preserving the train and restoring it to operation while avoiding mistakes made by previous administrations.
-The new board intends to make fundamental changes in the management of the restoration so that the famous Flying Yankee can ride the rails again.
+As part of that, the name of the organization was changed to the Flying Yankee Association (FYA).
+This new board is focused on preserving the train and restoring it to operation.
+Fundamental changes have been made to the restoration plan so that the famous Flying Yankee can ride the rails again.